Get the Picture? (Smash Mouth album)

 Get the Picture? is the fourth studio album by American rock band Smash Mouth.
 It was released on August 5, 2003 by Interscope Records.
 The first released single was "You Are My Number One", which was written by Neil Diamond, and featured guest vocals by Ranking Roger.

-"Hang On" was also released as a single, and appears in the end credits of the 2003 film The Cat in the Hat.
-A music video for "Hang On" was also released, designed specifically for the film.
-The song "Hot" appears in the 2003 animated film Hot Wheels: World Race and its video game adaptation, as well as the 2010 film Diary of a Wimpy Kid and an episode of What's New, Scooby Doo?
+"Hang On" was also released as a single, and appears in the end credits of the film adaptation of Dr. Seuss' children's book The Cat in the Hat.
+A music video for the song was also released, designed specifically for the film.
+The song "Hot" appeared in the films Hot Wheels: World Race and Diary of a Wimpy Kid and an episode, "Gentleman, Start Your Monsters" of What's New, Scooby Doo?
+"You Are My Number One" was used in the season six premiere of the show Charmed.

 The art for the album was created by Shag.